 While it is difficult to calculate utility costs for every situation, the approach we describe here can be used to estimate your heating or cooling needs.

 - Find average temperatures for your region for the season you plan on growing.
-In our case we are planning to heat the greenhouse March 1st through June 1st, and also for the month of November while we are planning our final harvest.
+In our case, we are planning to heat the greenhouse from March 1st through June 1st and also for the month of November while we are planning our final harvest.

 - Calculate how many hours of the day the greenhouse will require supplemental heating.